magic(5) - phpMan

 DESCRIPTION

-This manual page documents the format of the magic file as used by the
+This manual page documents the format of magic files as used by the

 of a file using, among other tests, a test for whether the file contains